 P.S.
 Include a handwritten note about how great a job they’re doing–they really do appreciate it.

 Thank you notes make for snazzy stocking stuffers.
 It’s a great way to get kids excited about sending a thank you note to all the people who love them.
 Personalize with a photo, or try one of our new coloring cards.
 Need an added incentive?
-Santa said he’d put children who send thank you cards on his “nice” list in 2011.
+Santa said he’d put children who send thank you cards on his “nice” list.